UBC Sauder’s reputation for developing market disruptors with the ability to take business in new directions is being built one student at a time.

 Han attributes her entrepreneurial success to UBC Sauder professors who continue to act as her mentors.

-Now, Han finds herself in the role of mentor for up-and-coming UBC Sauder students.
+Nowadays, she finds herself in the role of mentor for up-and-coming UBC Sauder students.

 “I have students calling me, saying, ‘I’m too young and inexperienced.’
 I tell them, inexperience is the best thing you’ve got.”